Stop spending hours on estimates that don't convert. Here's a system for faster, more accurate proposals that actually win jobs.

 Material pricing chaos.
 You're checking supplier websites, making phone calls, digging through old invoices.
 Lumber prices changed again?
 Time to update everything manually.

 Scope creep anxiety.
 You've been burned before.
 The customer says "just a small bathroom remodel" and suddenly you're dealing with rotten subfloor, outdated wiring, and code compliance issues.
 So you pad the estimate.
 Or you spend extra hours trying to anticipate every possible problem.
+This is where understanding markup vs margin becomes critical - pad incorrectly and you're still losing money.

 Each of these problems has a solution.